theworkingcentre/win7-avoid-viruses/35-other.rst

-Other Strategies to Protect Yourself
+Other strategies to protect yourself
 ------------------------------------

 In this document we have covered some easy, effective measures to